maizzle/maizzle.com/content/docs/editor-setup.md

 ---
 title: "Editor Setup"
-description: "Setting up your editor for an enhanced Maizzle workflow"
+description: "Setting up your editor for an enhanced Maizzle workflow."
 ---

 # Editor Setup